Manifest (13.09.19: v0.0.2)

 MARCH 17 , 2021 | excerpt

 The exhibition was called Safehouse similar to the name of the exhibition space itself, hosted with fellow artists from Chelsea College of Art.
 In here the initialization of mpaacc found place, in which a decentralised and non-commercial network of audio and video was presented, with its first Inhibitor being presented as a sort of volunteer letting go of their control .
-In the exhibition visitors witnessed another exposition taking shape: an infilitration in the form of a lump of clay under a worn-out fireplace.
+In the exhibition visitors witnessed another exposition taking shape: an occurence in the form of a lump of clay under a worn-out fireplace.

 The space is ideological and anarchist from its birth, in which no owners exists, at least from an ontological aspect.
 This is tightly connected to Bey’s Temporary Autonmous Zone, in which violance and destruction is not an answer, rather the action of dissappereance and reappearence without the states knowledge of having ever existed.